republique-et-canton-de-geneve/git-sync/README.md

     * If the user exists in GitLab and is assigned to the matching group, do nothing.
   * Additionally:
-    * If a user exists in GitLab, is assigned to the matching group but is not in list L1, remove it from the matching group, unless the user belongs to the LDAP administrator group (see reason below).
+    * If a user exists in GitLab, is assigned to the matching group but is not in list L1, remove it from the matching group, unless the user belongs to the LDAP administrator group (see reason below) or to the list of not to clean users.

 B3.
 For the administrator LDAP group (if any), retrieve the list of users.
 For every user in the list:
   * If the user does not exist in GitLab, do nothing